sandym/build_rig/readme.md

 ./bin/create.sh /path/to/folder

 build_rig has a build driver script that does:
-	- syncdir scan
+	- synchronise folder
-	- re-execute itself in the container
+	- execute itself in the container
-	- syncdir sync
 	- run build script from target

 the build driver needs:
 	- path to target project
 	- how to build target

-- document customisation points:
-	- shared folder

 # todo:
 - some c++ tools
-- msvc wine
+- msvc wine ?